 Please complete the following sentence:

-The Swedish Council for Health Technology Assessment (SBU) can only perform technology assessments, in contrast the government or county council undertakes the appraisal role.
+The SBU can only perform technology assessments, while the government or county council undertakes the appraisal function.

 3.3 Price Policies and Procurement

-Innovation in healthcare and the development of advanced therapies has led to improved health treatment and patient recovery rates, though exerting a burden on healthcare expenditure (Callea et al., 2017).
-Developing strategies to have an oversight on price monitoring of pharmaceutical products is the responsibility of the governments, irrespective of the economic stature or GDP index of the country (Vogler et al., 2019).
-HTA is turning into a major gamechanger in setting priorities and price negotiations for national and institutional agencies in health care.
-Relevant policy changes and amendments are introduced by national governments to attain universal health coverage (UHC) by providing safe, efficient, and affordable medicines and vaccines, which is one of the Sustainable Development Goals (SDG) recommended by the United Nations (Glassman et al., 2017).
-UHC refers to providing all kinds of health facilities including prevention, treatment, and post-treatment care across geographical boundaries to the global population irrespective of their region, religion, and financial status.
-Nevertheless, a quest to have affordable and homogenous access to healthcare should not weaken or puncture the financial dynamics of the health care industry and system.
+Innovation in healthcare and the development of advanced therapies has led to improved health treatment and patient recovery rates, despite exerting a burden on healthcare expenditures (Callea et al., 2017).
+Developing oversight strategies on price monitoring of pharmaceutical products is the responsibility of governments, irrespective of the country’s level of economic development or GDP (Vogler et al., 2019).
+HTA is turning into a major gamechanger in priority setting and price negotiations for national and institutional agencies in healthcare.
+Relevant policy changes and amendments are introduced by national governments to attain UHC by providing safe, efficient, and affordable medicines and vaccines, which is one of the Sustainable Development Goals (SDGs) recommended by the United Nations (Glassman et al., 2017).
+UHC entails providing comprehensive health services, including prevention, treatment, and post-treatment care to the world’s population, regardless of people’s region, religion, or financial status.
+Nevertheless, the quest to achieve affordable and homogenous access to healthcare should not weaken or puncture the financial dynamics of the healthcare industry and system.

-Different financing and policy pricing criteria are used to set prices for pharmaceutical and healthcare products (Vogler 2019).
-‘External price referencing‘ allows price setting in other countries, ‘Internal price setting‘ is done to set prices within the same country, ‘Value based pricing‘ sets additional therapeutic value to the products, ‘Conditional pricing‘ offers pricing based on specific conditions like health outcome or procurement orders, ‘Tendering‘ refers to best offer based on pricing and in reference to other bids, and ‘Cost-plus pricing‘ deals with production and Research and Development (R&D) costs.
+Different financing and policy pricing criteria are used to establish prices for pharmaceutical and healthcare products (Vogler 2019).
+“External price referencing” allows price setting in other countries, “internal price setting” establishes prices in a particular country, “value-based pricing” determines prices by including additional therapeutic value to the products, “conditional pricing” offers pricing based on specific conditions such as health outcomes or procurement orders, “tendering” refers to the best offer based on pricing and in reference to other bids, and “cost-plus pricing” deals with production and research and development (R&D) costs.

-Buyer-side traders refers to the investing institutions in financial markets, have trading strategies which are important with respect to access to pharmaceuticals in low and middle-income (LMIC) countries (Borges dos Santos, 2019).
-According to the world-bank criteria, fifty-five countries fall into the LMIC group, and twenty amongst them fall into low-income group with an income of less than USD 1,000 gross national income (GNI) per capita and, are considered, for example, currently eligible to seek vaccination support through a Global Alliance for Vaccines and Immunisation (GAVI) partnership (WHO guidelines 2020).
+Buyer-side traders are the investing institutions in financial markets whose trading strategies are important regarding access to pharmaceuticals in low- and middle-income countries (LMICs) (Borges dos Santos, 2019).
+According to World Bank criteria, 55 countries fall into the LMIC category, 20 of which are considered low-income with per capita gross national income (GNI) of less than USD 1,000 and are eligible to seek vaccination support through the Global Alliance for Vaccines and Immunisation (GAVI) partnership (WHO guidelines 2020).

-There are several aspects which are impacted by pricing policy.
-These aspects include homogenization of prices, establishing fair procurement policies and cost-plus pricing across countries.
-It is imperative to establish criteria for setting prices of each new product, ensure a fair margin with equitable profit sharing, acquisition of Intellectual Property Rights (IPR), and healthcare technology rights by governmental agencies in broader public interest.
+Several aspects are impacted by pricing policy, including homogenization of prices, establishing fair procurement policies, and cost-plus pricing across countries.
+It is imperative to establish criteria for setting prices of each new product, to ensure a fair margin with equitable profit sharing and the acquisition of Intellectual Property Rights (IPR) and healthcare technology rights by governmental agencies in the broader public interest.

 Table.
 Description of Pricing Policy Impact and Limitations